50 AE vs 50 BMG: Comparing Apples and Watermelons

 .50 BMG History and Purpose

-Keep in mind that armor in the 1920s was nothing like it was today.
-The .50 BMG round has stuck around alongside the M2 for almost a hundred years now.
-This mighty big round is extremely powerful and morphed from a machine gun round into a rifle round. .50 caliber anti-material sniper rifles have been a mainstay of armed forces since the 1980s.
+Keep in mind, armor back in the 1920s was nothing like the protection we see today.
+The fact is, the .50 BMG has stuck around right alongside the M2 for nearly a century now.
+This mighty round is extremely powerful and has successfully morphed from strictly a machine gun round into a precision rifle cartridge.
+Anti-material sniper rifles chambered in .50 caliber have been a fixture in armed forces across the globe since the 1980s.

-In the civilian world, it’s often used by shooters to hit targets at extreme distances.
-It’s also just a fun gun.
-It’s not practical for hunting, but it is a great cartridge for long-range, high-performance shooting.
+In the civilian world, shooters use it to absolutely obliterate targets at extreme distances.
+It’s also just a blast to shoot!
+While it’s certainly not practical for hunting, it remains a fantastic cartridge for long-range, high-performance shooting.

 .50 AE History History and Purpose

-Where it does succeed is in metallic silhouette shooting competitions and in hunting medium and large game.
-It’s quite capable of those tasks.
+Where does it shine?
+The .50 AE is a winner in metallic silhouette shooting competitions and is highly capable for hunting medium and large game.
+For those tasks, this cartridge absolutely succeeds.

 Huge Differences